- Paul rides a bicycle.

 Conjugation for person occurs when the verb changes form, depending on whether it is governed by a first, second, or third person subject.
 This gives three conjugations for any verb depending on who is acting as the subject of the verb.
 For example: we have I begin, you begin , and he begins.
 Note that only the third conjunction really shows a difference.

 In English, we distinguish between regular and irregular verbs.
 Regular verbs are those ones which form their past simple and past participle just by adding "-ed" to the base of the verb.
 The rest are irregular.
+In spanish conjugation also we have regular and irregular verbs but the conjugation method it's so different.

 - Dracula bites his victims on the neck.